 Who to Talk to When You’re About to Travel to a Foreign Destination

-Contact Susan Hays at 217-253-4137 for more information on what to do before you travel.
+Contact our nursing staff at 217-253-4137 for more information on what to do before you travel.

 Frequently requested immunizations when traveling abroad: